PennyLaneAI/pennylane/doc/tutorials.rst

 Classical interfaces
 ~~~~~~~~~~~~~~~~~~~~~

-The following tutorials demonstrate how to optimise the energy of a simple Ising model using different interfaces offered by PennyLane.
+The following tutorials demonstrate how to optimize the energy of a simple Ising model using different machine learning interfaces supported by PennyLane.

 .. toctree::
     :hidden: